 Since 2008, we have produced our high quality plastic strapping material in one of the most modern production plants in Europe, located in Muckental not far away from the company Headquarters.
 Right from the beginning, sustainability was a key factor in the planning, construction and operation of the plant in Muckental.

-Several extrusion lines are in fully-automated operation around the clock producing polypropylene (PP), polyester (PET) and polylactid (Eco-strap) strapping materials.
+Several extrusion lines are in fully-automated operation around the clock producing polypropylene (PP) and polyester (PET) strapping materials.
 The strap ranges in width between 5 and 15.5 mm and is suitable for use in all strapping machines independent of machine type or manufacturer.
 Mosca deals with the increasing customer demands for sustainability in various ways.

 In Muckental PET strap is made from 100% recycled material: The so-called "bottle flakes" are a result of recycled plastic bottles coming from of the empties of discounters.
 After processing, the recyclable raw material becomes a premium new product: depending on the width, the mostly green-coloured PET strap withstands loads between 180 and 600 kg.
 The waste or scrap material automatically generated during production is again returned for re-use via a shredding system.